-Original Medicare Application Process
+Medicare Application Process

 How to Apply for Medicare

-Initial Enrollment Questionnaire
+Initial Enrollment Questionnaire (IEQ)

-When you receive your Medicare card after enrolling in part A, you will also get an Initial Enrollment Questionnaire (IEQ).
-This brief survey asks about other health insurance you currently have (such as coverage through your employer or spouse’s employer), treatments you have received under liability insurance, or workers’ compensation benefits you are entitled to.
-You may return this paper copy of the IEQ through the mail, complete the questionnaire online at MyMedicare.gov, or call the Coordination of Benefits Contractor at 1-800-999-1118 to complete it over the phone.
-You may also want to complete an Authorization Form which will permit Medicare to share personal health information about you with those you specify in writing (for instance, family members).
-Call 1-800-MEDICARE to ask that this form be mailed to you, or fill it out online at http://www.medicare.gov/MedicareOnlineForms/.
-MyMedicare.gov is a helpful and secure online service which allows you to keep track of your Medicare information and benefits; visit the site to sign up for its services after receiving your Medicare card.
+When you receive your Medicare card after enrolling in Medicare Part A, you will also get an Initial Enrollment Questionnaire.
+You can also find it at MyMedicare.gov.
+This brief questionnaire asks about other health insurance you currently have, such as coverage through your employer or your spouse’s employer, as well as treatments you have received under liability insurance, or workers’ compensation benefits you are entitled to.
+You may return this paper copy of the IEQ through the mail, complete the questionnaire online at MyMedicare.gov, or call the Coordination of Benefits Contractor at 1-800-999-1118 (TTY 1-800-318-8782) to complete it over the phone.